 Daisy and the Walker Sisters is based in Northern California.
 Their repertoire spans from Swedish tunes and Americana to traditional jazz songs.
 Daisy and the Walker Sisters are currently enjoying performing all over Northern California.

-14-year-old guitar player Anna Daisy, 15-year-old cello player Aerie Walker, and 15-year-old violin player Tuki Walker started playing at age six.
+Guitar player Anna Daisy, cello player Aerie Walker, and violin player Tuki Walker started playing at age six.
 They met at music camps all over the west coast, and played their first gigs in the summer of 2017.
 Each one of them enjoys putting an unique twist on classic tunes.
 Daisy and the Walker Sisters have had the chance to open for Brittany Haas, Paul Kowert, Dominique Leslie, Jordan Tice, and Mike Witcher.
 They enjoyed playing with bluegrass stars Keith Little, Kathy Barwick, and Pete Seigfried last summer.
 Aerie and Daisy played with the Shasta Music Summit tour on Watkin's Family Hour.

 Daisy and the Walker Sisters are seeking to perform in Northern California and neighboring areas.
 Please contact Daisy and the Walker Sisters at email@example.com for information about booking gigs.